Maritime Law: Who Is Covered?

 How Our Firm Can Help You

 Our attorneys have extensive collective experience handling cases for those along the Gulf Coast.
 We have handled cases in Louisiana, Texas, Alabama, Georgia, Florida, Mississippi and Texas.
-In our career, we have secured multimillion-dollar verdicts, settlements and awards for our past clients.
+And we have secured multimillion-dollar verdicts, settlements and awards for our past clients.

 Do not give up your protected rights and chance at fair compensation after an injury.
 Reach out to our team to find out what our lawyers can do for you.